 Close the quick start blade to return to your application blade in the Azure portal.

-Click the Search tile to see Diagnostic Search, where the first events will appear.
+Click the Search tile to see Diagnostic Search, where the first events appear.

 Creating a resource automatically